mattrips/scratchPad/Protocol Conformance.md

 #### Declaration of Protocol Conformance
 For a type `t` to conform to a protocol `p`, `t` must be declared to conform to `p`, and `t` must have at least one unconditionally accessible implementation for each protocol requirement of `p`.
 A declaration that `t` conforms to `p` further constitutes, with respect to each protocol `o`*<sub>i</sub>* from which `p` directly or indirectly inherits, a declaration that `t` conforms to `o`*<sub>i</sub>* so long as `t` has not already been declared to conform to `o`*<sub>i</sub>*.

 In a given scope, a type may not be declared to conform to a protocol if a declaration of the conformance of the same type to the same protocol is visible in the scope.
-In other words, a type can conform to a protocol in only one way.
-This rule holds true even where two declarations of conformance are conditional with disjoint conditions.
+In a given scope, a type can conform to a protocol in only one way.
+This rule holds true even where competing declarations are conditional with disjoint conditions.

 &#9724; implementation